- March 31, 2022

 The result is a candidate-driven market, with engineers getting higher salaries, more generous benefits (such as unlimited vacation time), remote work options, and aggressive sign-on bonuses.
 We’ve seen this play out in our recent recruiting efforts.
 Examples include:

-Companies that were “wowing” candidates a couple of years ago are falling behind competitors in 2021.
+Companies who were “wowing” candidates a couple years ago are falling behind competitors in 2021.

 A Long-Term Issue

 The question is whether this is a short or long-term trend.
 After extensive research, including feedback from other recruiters in our networks, we believe there’s no sign of this letting up.

 - The growth of engineering and computing positions is predicted to range between 5-13%.